-Student fees are payable by the date shown on the schedule receipt.
+Student fees are payable by the dates published by the college and prior to the first day of classes.
 Financial aid recipients may have their fees covered by approved financial aid funds.
-The student’s financial aid award process must be finalized to have tuition covered by this process.
+The student’s financial aid offer process must be finalized to have tuition covered by this process.
 Financial aid recipients who receive funds that exceed the charges to their student accounts will receive a refund.
-Federal regulations allow institutions up to 14 calendars/10 business days from when the funds are posted to a students’ account to process refunds.
+Federal regulations allow institutions up to 14 calendar days from when the funds are posted to a students’ account to process refunds.
 The Bursar’s office processes all student account refunds.

 Financial Aid Eligible Hours

-Students can use their Financial Aid Funds to enroll for Full, A or B Term of each semester.
-In order for courses to be paid by Financial Aid, students Students can use their Financial Aid Funds to enroll in Full, A and/or B Term courses each semester.
-In order for courses to be paid by Financial Aid, students must be enrolled in all courses for all terms by the Add/Drop Deadline for Full and/or A Terms.
-If you are ONLY enrolling in B Term classes, you have until the Add Drop deadline for B Term to receive Financial Aid for those courses.must be enrolled in all courses of all terms by the Add/Drop Deadline If you are enrolling for B Term class after the Add Drop deadline, Financial Aid will not pay for those courses.
+Students can use their financial aid to help cover the costs of enrollment for Full, A and/or B Term of each semester.
+In order for courses to be paid by financial aid, students must be enrolled in all courses for all terms by the Add/Drop Deadline for Full and/or A Terms.
+If the students is ONLY enrolling in B Term classes, the student has until the Add/Drop deadline for B Term to receive financial aid for those courses.
+If enrolling for B Term class after the Add/Drop deadline, financial aid will not pay for those courses.

 Repayment of Title IV Funds